The simplest app that makes money

 Though there was some interesting back-and-forth because many people pointed out that high-profile famous poker players openly admit to using preflop charts.

 Overall, I expected some controversy and some negativity.
-This app mainly was an experiment to make money and learn more about making watchOS apps.
+This app mainly was an experiment learn more about making watchOS apps and making monetizable apps online.
 If it fails, it’s not too big a deal.

 Other Lessons Learned